-If you have been looking for healthy lunch ideas then you will love my homemade roasted tomato basil soup with fresh tomatoes recipe that requires no cream or sugar!
+If you have been looking for healthy lunch ideas then you will love my homemade roasted tomato basil soup with fresh tomatoes recipe that requires no cream or sugar (or gluten)!
 You can even make this tomato basil soup vegan by using vegetable oil instead of butter.
 This is an easy and quick recipe that will have you come back to it again and again!

 You Will Need

 - Baking sheet;

 - A large pot (I use a dutch oven, once you have one you will use it for everything!)

 - Blender (I use an immersion blender, but any other type will work as well!)

 - Tomatoes – I use both cherry and regular tomatoes.
 You want to use ripe tomatoes for this recipe!
 And the best part is that you absolutely don’t have to peal them for this soup.

 - Garlic – adds great flavor to this soup!
 While you can skip onions, you should not skip garlic (trust me on this one!)